ab1neet/Innoneur-Project/readme.md

 # Task Extraction and Financial Recommendation Software

 This repository contains two main programs: a Task Extraction software and a Financial Recommendation software.
-Both programs leverage machine learning techniques to provide efficient solutions for task management and investment recommendations.

 ## 1. Task Extraction Software